 - Tail length: 12 to 20 inches.

-- Coat: Per Sunquist and Sunquist, “[I]t seems that no single description can be made to fit the variety of markings or color patterns found on the ocelot’s dappled coat.
+- Coat: Sunquist and Sunquist offer the most succinct word picture of this dramatic coat: “[I]t seems that no single description can be made to fit the variety of markings or color patterns found on the ocelot’s dappled coat.
 The background color can be anything from cream to tawny yellow, reddish gray, or gray.
 Ocelot fur is short and close, marked with solid or open-centered dark spots that sometimes run in lines across the body.
 Where the spots are open, their centers are often darker than the background coat color.
 The spots on the limbs and feet are smaller and solid.
 On the shoulders and back the spots may merge like links in a chain to form four or five dark stripes that run from the neck to the base of the tail.
 The neck and belly are white, and there are one or two transverse bars on the insides of the legs.
 The tail is ringed with black or has black bars on the upper surface.
 The hair at the nape of the neck forms a whorl.”

-- Vocals: Ocelots make a number of friendly short-range calls, saving their yowls for the breeding season.
-These medium-sized cats do not roar, but they probably purr, though I haven’t been able to document that.
+- Vocals: Ocelots make a number of friendly short-range calls, and yowl during the breeding season.
+These medium-sized cats do not roar, but as this video shows, their purr is unlike that of a domestic cat.

 Where found in the wild:

 Look for ocelots throughout Central America and in every South American country but Chile, as well as on Trinidad and Venezuela’s Isla de Margarita.
 They are most common now on eastern coast of Mexico, though they used to be seen more frequently on this country’s Pacific coast.
 (Macdonald et al.; Murray and Gardner)